 AB540 Nonresident Tuition Exemption

-The student must file an affidavit with the college or university stating that he or she has filed an application to legalize his or her immigration status, or will file an application as soon as he or she is eligible to do so.
+Students without lawful immigration status must file an affidavit with their college or university stating that the student has either filed an application to legalize his or her immigration status, or will file an application as soon as he or she is eligible to do so.

 How do I apply?

-Non-resident students meeting the criteria will be exempted from the payment of non-resident tuition, but they will be not be classified as California resident.
-They continue to be "non-residents."
+Non-resident students meeting the criteria will be exempted from the payment of non-resident tuition and are classified as "non-residents" of California.
 The California Dream Act of 2011 allows undocumented and documented students who meet certain provisions of AB540 to be eligible for specified financial aid.

 Statement of Legal Residence - California Residency Classification

 Students wishing to request California residency reclassification must submit a Statement of Legal Residence.
 The burden of proof to clearly demonstrate both physical presence in California and intent to establish California residence lies with the student in accordance with Education Code 68040.